jaenrig-ifx/micropython/docs/psoc6/installation.rst

 Quick Start
 ------------

-If this your first time with MicroPython, the fastest way to get you up and running with micropython

-         and run the script with the ``quick-start`` command:
+With the ``mpy-psoc6`` utility script donwloaded, the fastest way to get you up and running with micropython is to run the ``quick-start`` command of the script:

 .. tabs::

     .. group-tab:: Linux

             .. code-block:: bash